 - Tighten your body, every muscle in your body and face, and hold it tight.
 Then let it all go while sighing a big “ahhhhhhh.”
 As you say “ah” mentally release all the tension and stress from your day that is unrelated to your performance or practice session.

 You're ready!
 Your blood is flowing, your voice is warm, and your mind is connected to your show or practice material.
-Go forth and make great musical theatre!
+Go forth and make great performances!

 If you’d like 1-on-1 training on specific vocal issues, check out private vocal lessons in person or via skype.